Premises Liability Attorneys Sappington, MO

 Sappington, MO Personal Injury Law Firm

 Premises liability attorneys in Sappington, MO.
-Property managers in Sappington, MO have an obligation to ensure their property is reasonably safe for patrons.
-But too often, they fail in that responsibility, and innocent people are injured through the property owner's negligence.
-If you or a loved one was injured on public or private property, you need dedicated Sappington, MO premises liability attorneys to get you the full financial recovery you deserve.
-At Halvorsen Klote, our attorneys are committed to leveling the playing field between large corporations and insurance companies and injury victims every day.
+Property owners in Sappington, MO have an obligation to ensure their property is reasonably safe for patrons.
+Unfortunately, a lot of times they neglect that duty, and innocent people who did nothing wrong get hurt.
+When that happens, you need dedicated Sappington, MO premises liability attorneys to get you the full financial recovery you're entitled to.
+At Halvorsen Klote, our attorneys are devoted to offering injury victims the same excellent legal advocacy as large corporations and insurance companies.
 We take cases in both Missouri and Illinois, and fight hard so our clients can finally get a sense of justice and recognition.
-Speak to our premises liability attorneys today 866-382-4167 or fill out our online form for a no-risk, no-obligation consultation.
+Speak to our premises liability attorneys today 866-382-4167 or fill out our online form for a free consultation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-Both states treat premises liability almost equally: A property owner has a duty to inform people of or fix a "dangerous condition" they either were aware of or should have been aware of through reasonable maintenance.
-If they neglect that obligation, they can be held accountable for any injuries sustained because of the dangerous condition.
+The laws in each state tend to be comparable in regards to property ownership and management: A property owner has an obligation to warn against or repair a "dangerous condition" they either were aware of or should have known of through reasonable prudence.
+If they neglect that obligation, they can be held liable for any injuries sustained as a result of the dangerous condition.

-The states are different in one very important aspect, related to the duty of care owed to different categories of visitors.
+The states do differ in one key aspect, related to the duty of care owed to different types of visitors.

 Types of Visitors in Sappington, MO Premises Liability Cases

-- Invitees — A business invitee is someone whose presence on the property benefits the property owner or manager.
-This can be people dining at a restaurant or residents in an apartment complex.
-Invitees can also be considered people on property the public is allowed to be on, such as a park or a library.
-Property owners can be held accountable for an invitee's injuries caused by hazards they knew about or should have known about.
+- Invitees — A business invitee is someone who is on the property to benefit themselves and/or the proprietor.
+This can be a customer in a retail store or someone watching a movie at a movie theater.
+A public invitee is someone on property that the public can access, for example recreational areas or a library.
+Property owners can be held accountable for an invitee's injuries caused by dangers they knew about or should have known about.

-- Licensees — A licensee is someone who is on the property with the owner's permission, but for personal, non-business reasons.
-This can mean a family member coming over for dinner, but the law might apply to someone who came into a grocery store just to use the restroom.
+- Licensees — A licensee is someone who is on the property with the owner's consent, but there is no express financial benefit to either of them.
+This can mean a friend coming over for dinner, but the law might apply to someone who came into a grocery store just to ask for directions.
 In Illinois, licensees have the same legal protections as invitees.
-In Missouri, property owners can only be held accountable for dangers they had express knowledge of; the "should have known" doctrine doesn't apply when a licensee is injured.
+In Missouri, property owners can only be held accountable for hazards they knew about – not ones they "should have known about.

-- Trespassers — Trespassers are on the premises illegally.
-Because of that, they do not have the same rights as invitees and licensees, meaning they can't make a claim to get compensated for their injuries.
-There are a couple of exceptions:
+- Trespassers — Trespassers are on the site illegally.
+Because of that, they do not have the same protections as the first two categories, meaning they can't sue the property owner for a financial recovery.
+There are two exceptions:

-- According to Illinois Premises Liability Act and Missouri Revised Statute §537.349, a property owner can still be liable for a trespasser's injuries if the landowner acted with "willful and wanton conduct."
-Meaning, if the owner created or maintained a hazardous condition because they wanted to injure a trespasser, they can still be held responsible.
+- Pursuant to Illinois Premises Liability Act and Missouri Revised Statute §537.349, a landowner can still owe compensation for a trespasser's injuries if the landowner acted with "willful and wanton misconduct."
+Meaning, if the owner intentionally created or allowed a danger to be there because they wanted trespassers to get hurt, the trespasser may be able to sue the owner.

-- Under the attractive nuisance principle, property owners might be liable if a child gets hurt while trespassing.
-An "attractive nuisance" is something that is likely to attract children.
-Examples could be swimming pools, ladders or old appliances.
+- Under the attractive nuisance theory, a child who is trespassing may be considered an invitee.
+An "attractive nuisance" is something about the property that could make a child want to enter the property.
+Examples could be swimming pools, trampolines or construction projects.
 If a child is injured by or because of an attractive nuisance, the family of the child may still make a claim against the landowner for the child's injuries.

 Proving Your Premises Liability Claim in Sappington, MO

-- Duty of care — Did the property owner or manager have an obligation to keep you from unreasonable harm?
-The extent of a landowner's responsibility to keep you safe depends on what kind of visitor you are and your jurisdiction.
-Generally, anybody who is allowed to be on the property is owed a duty of care.
+- Duty of care — Did the property owner or manager owe you a duty of care to keep you from unreasonable hazards?
+The extent of the property owner's or manager's responsibility to keep you safe depends on what kind of visitor you are and what state you're in.
+Typically, anybody who is allowed to be on the property is owed a duty of care.

 - Breach of duty — If they fail in their duty, property owners are considered to have breached their duty.
-That could mean not mopping up a wet spot on the floor, or not putting a "wet floor" sign out.
+That could mean not repairing a broken staircase, or not putting a "wet floor" sign out.

-- Causation — Did the hazardous condition cause or contribute to your injuries?
-If you fell because you were running, you may not have a valid claim against the property owner.
-Similarly, if you didn't see an obvious hazard because you were looking at your phone, you might not have a valid claim.
+- Causation — Did the dangerous condition directly cause your injuries?
+If you fell because you had inappropriate footwear for the area, you may not have a valid claim against the property owner.
+Similarly, if you didn't observe warning signs because you weren't looking where you were going, you might not have a valid claim.

-- Damages — To have a valid claim, you have to show that you suffered injuries, loss and other expenses.
-Usually, you need to show financial harm, such as lost wages and medical expenses, to get a financial recovery for emotional harm and pain and suffering.
-If you sustained a bruise, but did not suffer any financial loss, you likely do not have enough to make a case.
+- Damages — To have a valid claim, you need to have suffered harm.
+Usually, you need to show economic harm, including lost wages and medical bills, to get compensation for how the injury affected you physically and mentally.
+If you sustained a few bumps and scrapes, but had no expenses due to your injury, you may not have a valid claim.

-Halvorsen Klote's Sappington, MO premises liability attorneys have proven numerous premises liability claims.
-If you want to see if you have a case, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys at no charge at 866-382-4167.
+Halvorsen Klote's Sappington, MO premises liability attorneys have taken on, proven and won these types of cases before.
+If you want to see if you have a case, or have questions about filing a personal injury lawsuit, call one of our attorneys at no charge at 866-382-4167.

-Types of Premises Liability Accidents in Sappington, MO
+Most Common Premises Liability Lawsuit in Sappington, MO